tldr-pages/tldr/pages/common/travis.md

 `travis version`

-- Authenticate against the API and store the token:
+- Authenticate the CLI client against the server, using an authentication token:

 `travis login`